 Mirai evolved to infect a wide range of IoT devices including internet protocol cameras, security camera digital video recorders and routers.
 The attack vector bypassed legacy security controls and poses a risk for endpoints within the network by exploiting additional vulnerabilities and moving laterally.
-Mirai has been redesigned multiple times, with variants adapting to different architectures and exploiting both known and zero-day vulnerabilities to compromise new attack vectors.
+Mirai has been redesigned multiple times, with variants adapting to different architectures and exploiting utility of malware designed to target vulnerable organisations and nations, as lateral movement of service (DDoS) attacks on foreign adversaries.

 The use of Mirai grew among both 32- and 64-bit x86 CPU architectures over the past year, and the malware was given new capabilities that were rapidly adopted by nation state and criminal groups.
-Nation state attacks now leverage new variants of existing botnets in distributed denial of service (DDoS) attacks on foreign adversaries.
+Nation state attacks now leverage new variants of existing botnets in distributed denial